 LEDs past and present

-You may have seen many claims on the internet stating that LED grow lights do not work that well for flowering marijuana.
+You may have seen many claims on the internet stating that LED grow lights do not work that well for flowering.
 This is not true anymore.
 In the past, LEDs were not adjusted for proper growth and flowering when they first arrived on the market not too long ago.
 Small-operation growers lost money and valuable harvests, and shunned away from LED lights.
 They stated that these lights were a waste of money.
 Hearing their claims, more testing was done at LED manufacturers and the correct spectrums for plant growth and flowering were developed.
-Now there are many LED grow lights that successfully grow and flower marijuana plants.
-If you decide to purchase lights for growing marijuana, please double-check that they have some backing --- that other growers have had success with these lights.
+Now there are many LED grow lights that successfully grow and flower plants.
+If you decide to purchase lights for growing, please double-check that they have some backing --- that other growers have had success with these lights.
 Do not believe the marketing hype that many companies shout.
-Reviews, testamonials, forums, and word of mouth will be your best references!
+Reviews, testimonials, forums, and word of mouth will be your best references!

 LEDs are the future

 The LED grow light market is taking off!
 At first, many insufficient LED grow lights were sold to consumers.
 These days, we have many great LEDs that grow better than HPS and MH systems.
 As time goes on, the market will drive the ‘bad’ LED grow lights out and favor the LEDs that perform well.
 Also, LED technology will continue to improve and costs will drop, passing the savings on to the consumer.
 Right now, start-up costs for growing using LEDs can be high, but the investment of a quality light should last you at least 10 years!
 You can’t say this about traditional grow lighting.
-The cost savings of an LED light will usually come after about three years, but sometimes less than one!
-However, this number will depend on many other factors, for example: the size of your grow and HVAC system.
+The cost savings of an LED light will usually come after about three years, but sometimes less than one.
+However, this number will depend on many other factors, for example, the size of your grow and HVAC system.
 Given some time, LED grow lights will replace traditional HPS and MH bulbs in nearly every grow room and greenhouse.